GambitBSM/GambitBSM.github.io/content/en/documentation/code/Classes/classGambit_1_1Priors_1_1MultiPriors.md

 ---
-title: 'class Gambit::Priors::MultiPriors'
+title: "class Gambit::Priors::MultiPriors"
-description: 'A parameter that is fixed to a different parameter. '
+description: "A parameter that is fixed to a different parameter. "

 ---

-# Gambit::Priors::MultiPriors
+# class Gambit::Priors::MultiPriors